Managing Stress and Anxiety about Coronavirus

 Deal with difficulties

-We may not have as much space or time to ourselves if we are staying at home with our families, which might cause conflict.
+We may not have as much space or time to ourselves if we are staying at home alot of the time with our families, which might cause conflict.
 The Children’s Society have good advice around how to reduce this.

 Get help if you are in crisis